Frequently Asked Questions

 To prevent injuries on those days it is cold and damp, you should always dress in layers.
 You can shed your sweatshirts, jackets, stocking caps, gloves, and pants when your muscles get stretched and warmed.
 It's cool to be prepared, un-cool - unprepared.
 Bring a water bottle to every practice.
 It is important to keep your body hydrated.
 And STAY AWAY FROM THE SODA!

 Practices are generally not cancelled unless storms and lightening.
 Because we have a track to use, we do not have to worry about wet fields.
-If it is lightening and storming 15 minutes before practice, you can assume it will be cancelled.
+MTC uses the TeamSnap app to communicate practice cancellations or if practice is called off early.
 If it begins to storm during practice we would like you to pick up your child, they will be kept safe in the locker rooms at the field until you arrive.

 Clothing & Equipment

 They should only wear their track spikes during their events.
 Track spikes ARE NOT to be worn an entire practice or meet.
 Every athlete is to change back into their regular shoes after their event.